tldr-pages/tldr/pages/linux/cbatticon.md

 `cbatticon {{BAT0}}`

-- Show the battery icon, set critical battery level and command to execute when critical:
+- Show the battery icon, set critical battery level and which command to execute when critical:

 `cbatticon --critical-level {{5}} --command-critical-level {{"poweroff"}}`